mcclellandj/twitter-graph-analysis/README.md

 ### Project objectives

-Compare the Twitter hashtag graphs of five significant current events in terms of:
+Compare the ability of different Twitter graphs to transmit information.
+Namely,

 - Ability to diffuse information
 - Node and link structure
-- Nefarious bot/misinformation behaviour

-The hashtags considered cover technology (#bard), international affairs (#ChinaSpyBallon), entertainment (#Eurovision2023), politics (#NursesStrike) and sports (#SixNations2023)
+- Use of bots

+The hashtags selected are from different current affairs, namely:

+- technology (#bard)
+- international affairs (#ChinaSpyBalloon)
+- entertainment (#Eurovision2023)
+- politics (#NursesStrike)
+- sports (#SixNations2023)

 ### Analysis approach